alecksandr26/unittest-c/README.md

 	* [How to include Test Cases or Suits from other files?](https://github.com/alecksandr26/unittest-c#how-to-include-test-cases-or-suits-from-other-files)
 	* [How to recompile the executable and each individual test file?](https://github.com/alecksandr26/unittest-c#how-to-recompile-the-executable-and-each-individual-test-file)
 * [References](https://github.com/alecksandr26/unittest-c#references)
-# Description
+# Unit Test C
-***unittest c*** is a fast and simple macro-based unit testing framework for C. It's inspired by the Python unittest module and designed to reduce boilerplate code.
+***Unit Test c*** is a fast and simple macro-based unit testing framework for C. It's inspired by the Python unittest module and designed to reduce boilerplate code.
 With macros and a built-in test runner, it's ideal for large test suites.
 # How to install it?
 ## Using `yay`